RATP Dev Asia: Hong Kong

 RDTA owns 100% and operates the Hong Kong Tramways, which operates trams in Hong Kong Island of Hong Kong.
 Veolia Transport's Chinese subsidiary, Veolia Transport Chinese Limited (VTCL), at first bought 50% shares from the owner The Wharf (Holdings) in April 2009.
 The shares was passed on to VTRA upon the latter's creation three months later in July 2009.
 VTRA then bought the other 50% shares in 2010.
 It is currently the only operation fully owned by RDTA, as opposed to the other operations which are contracted by governments, city councils, or concession companies.

 Manila

 RDTA operates Line 1 of the Manila Light Rail in the Philippines since 2015, as part of a 20-year contract between RATP Dev and the concessionaire of the line, Light Rail Manila Corporation (LRMC).
 RATP Dev placed the operation under RDTA.
 The concessionaire, LRMC, was awarded the concession to operate and maintain the line as well as constructing an extension to the line.
 The 9-station extension of the line is due to be completed in 2018.

 This operation is not listed as a Transdev operation in any Transdev website, and no other sources suggest that Transdev operates it, but it is listed in the RDTA and RATP Dev websites.

+Singapore

+Singapore One Rail (SOR), a joint venture between local bus and rail operator SBS Transit and RATP Dev Asia Pacific, was awarded the tender to operate the Jurong Region MRT line once it opens.
+The partnership will operate the line under an initial nine-year licensing period, with a possible extension of two years granted by the LTA.
+The line is scheduled to open in 2027.